 - sendha namak or sock salt as required

 - water as required

-- fry the pakoras till they become crisp and golden.
+- When the oil is sufficiently hot then drop spoonful of the batter and fry the kaddu pakoras till they become crisp and golden.

-- drain on paper napkins to remove excess oil.
+- Drain kaddu pakoras on paper napkins to remove extra oil.

 - Serve kaddu pakoras with yogurt which has been sweetened with sugar.